qlt315/UCMEC_COMMAG/README.md

 (3) Fixed some bugs in the previous code and optimized the code structure

-This paper is available on https://ieeexplore.ieee.org/document/9952196
+The original paper is available on https://ieeexplore.ieee.org/document/9952196

 **Running Environments:**